-When location was controlled for in model 3, belief that vaccine is healthy and having confidence in the safety of a COVID vaccine were robust and persisted in predicting taking a mandatory COVID-19 vaccine shot.
-Ghanaians who believed that vaccines are healthy and had confidence in a COVID-19 vaccine safety were 1.998 and 4.405 times, respectively, more likely to take a mandatory COVID-19 vaccine shot as compared to Ghanaians who did not believe vaccines are healthy and also did not trust the safety of a COVID-19 vaccine.
+When the contextual factors were controlled for in model 4, belief that vaccine is healthy and having confidence in the safety of a COVID vaccine were robust and persisted in predicting taking a mandatory COVID-19 vaccine shot.
+Ghanaians who believed that vaccines are healthy and had confidence in a COVID-19 vaccine safety were 1.998 and 4.405 times respectively more likely to take a mandatory COVID-19 vaccine shot as compared to Ghanaians who did not believe vaccines are healthy and also did not trust the safety of a COVID-19 vaccine.
 Of the biosocial and sociocultural factors, only age and vaccine source were significant predictors.
 Ghanaians who were 25-34 years were 1.394 times more likely to take a mandatory COVID-19 vaccine shot as compared to those who were 18-24 years.
-Similarly, Ghanaians who were concerned about the source of a potential COVID-19 vaccine were 1.592 times more likely to take a mandatory COVID-19 vaccine shot as compared to those who were not bothered
+Similarly, Ghanaians who were concerned about the source of a potential COVID-19 vaccine were 1.592 times more likely to take a mandatory COVID-19 vaccine shot as compared to those who were not bothered about the source of a COVID-19 vaccine.
+For the contextual factor, Ghanaians from the middle zone were 2.334 times more likely to take a mandatory COVID-19 vaccine shot as compared to those in the southern zone.